MadhuryaReddy31/InfilectTest/README.md

 1. Clone the repo from this github link https://github.com/MadhuryaReddy31/InfilectTest.git
 2. open the project
-3. In terminal, build the contianer using the below command docker build -t infilect .
+3. In terminal, build the container using the below command docker build -t infilect .
 4. run the docker using the below command docker run -p 8000:8000 infilect